 Nope!
 I have wonderful illustrators that my publishers choose.
 I have met most of them, I’m proud to say.

 I can’t draw a straight line (or a zig-zag) to save myself.
 That doesn’t stop me doodling though.
-Especially for my almost-three year old nephew Isaac.
+Find out more about the illustrators of my books here.

 Q) How do you write?